Connectome-based Predictive Models of General and Specific Executive Functions

 This article is not in any list yet, why not save it to one of your lists.Abstract

-Cognitive control, the ability to adapt thoughts and actions to shifting contexts and goals, is composed primarily of three distinct yet interrelated components: Inhibition, Shifting, and Updating.
-While prior research has examined the nature of different cognitive components as well as their inter-relationships, fewer studies examined whole-brain connectivity to predict individual differences for the three cognitive components and associated tasks.
-Here, using the Connectome-based Predictive Modelling (CPM) approach and open-access data from the Human Connectome Project, we built brain network models to successfully predict individual performance differences on the Flanker task, the Dimensional Change Card Sort task, and the 2-Back task, each putatively corresponding to Inhibition, Shifting, and Updating.
-We focused on grayordinate fMRI data collected during the 2-Back tasks after confirming superior predictive performance over resting-state and volumetric data.
-High cross-task prediction accuracy as well as joint recruitment of canonical networks, such as the frontoparietal and default-mode networks, suggest the existence of a common cognitive control factor.
-To directly investigate the relationships among the three cognitive control components, we developed new measures to disentangle their shared and unique aspects.
-Our analysis confirmed that a shared control component can be well predicted from functional connectivity patterns densely located around the frontoparietal, default-mode and dorsal attention networks.
-In contrast, the Shifting-specific and Inhibition-specific components exhibited lower cross-prediction performance, indicating their distinct and specialized roles.
-Notably, the Updating-specific component showed significant cross-prediction with the general control factor, suggesting its central role in cognitive control.
-Given the limitation that individual behavioral measures do not purely reflect the intended cognitive constructs, our study demonstrates the need to distinguish between common and specific components of cognitive control.
+Executive functions, the set of cognitive control processes that facilitate adaptive thoughts and actions, are composed primarily of three distinct yet interrelated cognitive components: Inhibition, Shifting, and Updating.
+While prior research has examined the nature of different components as well as their inter-relationships, fewer studies examined whole-brain connectivity to predict individual differences for the three cognitive components and associated tasks.
+Here, using the Connectome-based Predictive Modelling (CPM) approach and open-access data from the Human Connectome Project, we built brain network models to successfully predict individual performance differences on the Flanker task, the Dimensional Change Card Sort task, and the 2-back task, each putatively corresponding to Inhibition, Shifting, and Updating.
+We focused on grayordinate fMRI data collected during the 2-back tasks after confirming superior predictive performance over resting-state and volumetric data.
+High cross-task prediction accuracy as well as joint recruitment of canonical networks, such as the frontoparietal and default-mode networks, suggest the existence of a common executive function factor.
+To investigate the relationships among the three executive function components, we developed new measures to disentangle their shared and unique aspects.
+Our analysis confirmed that a shared executive function component can be predicted from functional connectivity patterns densely located around the frontoparietal, default-mode and dorsal attention networks.
+The Updating-specific component showed significant cross-prediction with the general executive function factor, suggesting a relatively stronger role than the other components.
+In contrast, the Shifting-specific and Inhibition-specific components exhibited lower cross-prediction performance, indicating more distinct and specialized roles.
+Given the limitation that individual behavioral measures do not purely reflect the intended cognitive constructs, our study demonstrates a novel approach to infer common and specific components of executive function.